Salvo170586SP/GESTIONALE_CLIENTI_BREEZE/README.md

 - Assign simple notes or appointments in the dedicated customer section, select them, and filter them by months of the year;
 - Search for the relevant customer in the table;
 - Ability to rearrange the order of customers according to preference using the position number;
+- Implemented the calendar for each client, in order to manage simple appointments in a clearer and more dynamic manner;

 ##